dkavla/BondValuation/README.md

 # Bond Valuation Program
 This program takes information about a bond and calculates the bond's price.
-It provides the methods for doing so with the addition of methods which return a boolean value when called to determine whether the bond is selling at a discount, premium, or at par value.
-The latter three methods use the calculated price and the quoted price that is passed in along with the other information when creating a new instance of the Bond class.
+It accepts user input which then runs the numbers and calculates the price by discounting the coupon payments as well as additional metrics like Modified Duration, Macaulay Duration, and Convexity.

 ## Additional Functions